abhaysingh-10/flutter-auth/README.md

 # Auth: Flutter + Django Production-Ready System

-This isn't just another basic login app.
 It's a full-stack, industry-standard authentication system designed with smooth animations and production-grade security logic.

 I built this to handle the "real world" stuff: secure token storage, automatic refreshing, email verification, and a flexible login (Email or Username).